jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 But if the value is hidden and unobtainable, what's the point of having a symbol at all?

 The main point of a symbol is to create a string-like value that can't collide with any other value.
-So for example, consider using a symbol as a constant representing an event name:
+So, for example, consider using a symbol as a constant representing an event name:

 ```js
 const EVT_LOGIN = Symbol( "event.login" );